6 Ways to Make Selling Your Home Easy When You Downsize

 Pictured: Beautiful landscaping at Deupree House in Cincinnati, OH.

-Powerwash the exterior of your home.
+Power wash the exterior of your home.
 Pay close attention to light-colored surfaces, against which dirt and grime would be more obvious.
 Consider hiring a painter to spiff up your home's trim and a roofer to put on new shingles.

 3. Consider small exterior add-ons and renovations

 If you have the funds available, adding a new patio, a small deck, or a brick barbecue can go far toward convincing your buyer that he or she has found a worthy property.
-You could also realize some price benefit by sealing your driveway, fixing deteriorating brickwork or woodwork, or planting attractive shade trees.
+You could also realize some price benefits by sealing your driveway, fixing deteriorating brickwork or woodwork, or planting attractive shade trees.

 4. De-personalize your home's interior

-Seeing your photographs and personal items, or hearing you recount good memories of happenings in your home, can be a turnoff.
+Seeing your photographs and personal items or hearing you recount good memories of happenings in your home can be a turnoff.
 If you portray yourself as being very attached to your home, buyers may begin to feel subconsciously guilty, as if they are forcing you away.

 5. Clean your home thoroughly before showings